epicleads/Ather_CRM_Chennai/IMPLEMENTATION_GUIDE.md

 2. Check approval dashboard
 3. Verify lead appears in approval list
 4. Click "View" to see details
-5. Click "Approve" to approve lead
+5. Click "Approve" to approve lead or "Reject" to reject lead
-6. Verify status changes to "Won"
+6. For approval: Verify status changes to "Won"
+7. For rejection: Verify lead_status becomes "rejected by BH" and final_status becomes "pending"

 ## API Endpoints